moonmilk/explanations/README.md

 That's the tweet ID, all the words from the tweet that also exist in the CMU Pronouncing Dictionary (CMUDict), and finally the pronunciation of the tweet as determined by CMUDict.
 I neglected to save the original tweet text!

 `splitter.py` splits the why and because files into thousands of subfiles based on their metrical rhythm, in a probably misguided attempt to conserve memory space in the next step.
+I only try to rhyme sentences that have the same meter, so no use loading up all those sentences with different meters.
+(Though in fact it sounded better when I told it to ignore the first syllable of 'because' in matching meters, so that's what the final version does.)

 `uniqify.py` looks at each of the split files and removes duplicate texts.

 `rhymer.py` goes through each of the different metrical rhythm files and for each _because_ line, attempts to find a rhyming _why_ line.
 I saved the results in the file `firstrun.rhymes`, which despite the name is not the first run - I kept rerunning the command with the same filename.

 I used `sorter.py` to get some information about what was in the rhymes file, like finding the most common words (`topwords.txt`), which I then used to make a list of about 25 subject categories.
 I used those categories to sort the questions and answers, and then pick up to 140 question-answer pairs for each chapter of the resulting book.
+(It's also encouraged to make a sorting mistake now and then, for variety.)
 It prints out the chapters of the book as an html file `explanations.html`.

 I made a css file `explanations.css` with some advice from Liza Daly to make the printed version of the text look better.
 I printed the html file in Chrome to create the final pdf file `explanations.pdf`.